timescale/docs/use-timescale/query-data/advanced-analytic-queries.md

 SELECT create_hypertable('location', 'time');
 ```

-We can use the first table, which gives us a distinct set of vehicles, to
+You can use the first table, which gives us a distinct set of vehicles, to
 perform a `LATERAL JOIN` against the location table:

 ```sql